Siam Sunset

 Siam Sunset is a 1999 Australian comedy film directed by John Polson and starring Linus Roache and Danielle Cormack.

 Plot

 Perry (Linus Roache) is an English chemist working for a paint company and is depressed after losing his wife in a freak accident.
-As he tries to invent the new color Siam Sunset, he wins a prize, takes leave, and travels to Australia.
+As he tries to invent the new colour Siam Sunset, he wins a prize, takes leave, and travels to Australia.
 Grace (Danielle Cormack), on the same tour bus, also has a troubled life.
 When they meet, the two begin a romance.